ForrestSurles/project_03/README.md

 ### User Stories:

-As a client, I want to know the fees assoicated with a transfer of my money between different assets before I initiate the transfer.
+As a client, I want to know the fees associated with a transfer of my money between different assets before I initiate the transfer.

-As a financial manager, I want to save time and money by automating the transfer of my client's money between assets.
+As a financial manager, I want to save time and money by automating the transfer of my client's assets so an employee can utilize their time more effectively.

 ### Datasets: